Aurania Resources (CVE:ARU) Stock Price Down 13.5% – What’s Next?

-Aurania Resources Ltd. (CVE:ARU – Get Free Report)’s share price fell 13.5% during mid-day trading on Friday .
-The stock traded as low as C$0.14 and last traded at C$0.16.
+Shares of Aurania Resources Ltd. (CVE:ARU – Get Free Report) traded down 13.5% during mid-day trading on Friday .
+The company traded as low as C$0.14 and last traded at C$0.16.
 234,800 shares changed hands during trading, an increase of 238% from the average session volume of 69,450 shares.
 The stock had previously closed at C$0.19.

 Aurania Resources Stock Performance